YuriiPavlenko/Calculatti/readme.md

 Using Live Share you can give file access to somebody and change or write code with another people in real time.

 ## 10. Writing tests and debugging my project
-In my program i have function - "coreAddition", this function make an addition of numbers
+It is an example test what i wrote for testing addition.
+`Describe` - With this method you can create a block of tests, in my case it is addition.
+`test` - A function that compares `expect` and `toBe`.
+`expect` - It is result of given function.
+`toBe` - expected value.
 ```
 describe("Addition tests", () => {
   test("2+2 = 4", () => {
     expect(coreAddition("2", 2)).toBe(4)
   })